• Our carbon footprint

 The transition to a sustainable economy is a long-term undertaking.
 In its current stage, we are confronted with the limited availability of climate related data.
 Use of estimates and models is inevitable until improved data becomes available.
 Our expectations for increasing data quality are based on reporting obligations as currently developed.
 New regulations on reporting will likely become effective in the coming years.
 Harmonized standards and calculation methods are expected to be developed and will also improve data quality.

-We have measured the carbon footprint of our corporate loan portfolio in accordance with the standards we discuss in our report on corporate loan portfolio financed emissions and net-zero-aligned pathways for focus sectors (Towards net-zero emissions).
-Furthermore, we have measured the carbon footprint of our European Real Estate loan portfolio in accordance with the standards we discuss in our report on Residential Real Estate – Leading to Net-zero.
 In doing so, we partly used information from third-party sources that we believe to be reliable, but which has not been independently verified by us, and we do not represent that the information is accurate or complete.
-The inclusion of information contained in on this website should not be construed as a characterization regarding the materiality or financial impact of that information.
+The inclusion of information contained in this document should not be construed as a characterization regarding the materiality or financial impact of that information.

 If emissions have not been publicly disclosed, these emissions may be estimated according to the Partnership for Carbon Accounting Financials (PCAF) standards.
 For borrowers whose emissions have not been publicly disclosed, we estimate their emissions according to the PCAF emission factor database.
 Since there is no unified source of carbon emission factors (including sustainability-related database companies, consulting companies, international organizations, and local government agencies), the results of estimations may be inconsistent and uncertain.